- There is no singular cause of alcoholism, and it can affect anyone.

 Regardless of how the addiction looks, someone typically has an alcohol addiction if they heavily rely on drinking and can’t stay sober for an extended period of time.

 Alcohol addiction can be difficult to recognize.
 Unlike cocaine or heroin, alcohol is widely available and accepted in many cultures.
 It’s often at the center of social situations and closely linked to celebrations and enjoyment.

 Drinking is a part of life for many people.
 When is it common in society, it can be hard to tell the difference between someone who likes to have a few drinks now and then and someone with a real problem.

 - high tolerance for alcohol, or lack of “hangover” symptoms

 - drinking at inappropriate times, such as first thing in the morning, or in places like church or work

 - wanting to be where alcohol is present and avoiding situations where there is none

 - changes in friendships; someone with an alcohol addiction may choose friends who also drink heavily

 - avoiding contact with loved ones

-- hiding alcohol where no one will find it, or hiding while drinking
+- hiding alcohol, or hiding while drinking

 - increased lethargy, depression, or other emotional issues